 Supporting Neurodivergent Students: Classroom Design Strategies That Improve Behavior

 When we talk about classroom management, we often focus on behavior.
+But behavior is the outcome.
+Design is the cause.

 Supporting neurodivergent students through intentional classroom and content design doesn’t just help a small group of learners — it improves behavior, engagement, and emotional regulation for everyone in the room.